Keyboard shortcuts

 CE: std::error::Error + Send + Sync + 'static,

-Create: FnOnce() -> Result<Snapshot<Self::Position>, CE> + 'a;
+Create: FnOnce() -> Result<Snapshot<Self::Position, T>, CE> + Send;

 }

-See Snapshots for details.
+See Snapshots for policy and usage guidance.

 Implementing a Custom Store

-See Custom Stores for a guide on implementing EventStore for your database.
+See Custom Stores for a practical guide.

 Next